Community Climate Funding logo Community Climate Funding logo

 Eligible expenditures include costs that support your project:

-8) travel, including accommodation, meals, and allowances (based on approved rates such as the National Joint Council rates or similar);
+5. Travel costs, including accommodation, meals, and allowances (based on National Joint Council rates);

-9) GST/PST/HST net of any tax rebate to which a Recipient is entitled ; and,
+10. GST/PST/HST, net of any tax rebate to which the Eligible Recipient is entitled.

 Reporting Requirements